jupyter-server/enterprise_gateway/docs/source/troubleshooting.md

     ```

- In general, you can look for more information in the proxy launch log for YARN Client
+ In general, you can look for more information in the kernel log for YARN Client
  kernels.
-The default location is /tmp/jeg_proxy_launch.log and it can be configured
+The default location is /tmp with a filename of `kernel-<kernel_id>.log`.
+The location
- using the environment variable `EG_PROXY_LAUNCH_LOG` during Enterprise Gateway start up.
+ can be configured using the environment variable `EG_KERNEL_LOG_DIR` during Enterprise Gateway start up.

  See [Starting Enterprise Gateway](getting-started.html#starting-enterprise-gateway) for an
  example of starting the Enterprise Gateway from a script and